 Address interaction with existing CMMI models, including potential opportunities to add additional services to existing models.
-Several of the proposed models that PTAC recommended for implementation, further development and implementation, testing, or limited-scale testing could potentially overlap, expand on, improve, or provide add-on services to existing CMMI models.
-For example, PTAC noted that the two proposed oncology care models (HMH/Cota and IOBS) could address what some members perceived as gaps in CMMI's Oncology Care Model by broadening its scope and individualizing payment levels, bringing precision payment to precision medicine.
-Similarly, for the two proposed primary care models that were recommended for limited-scale testing, PTAC noted that the proposed AAFP model was more flexible than CMMI's Comprehensive Primary Care Plus (CPC+) Model and that Dr. Antonucci used a significantly different approach to risk stratification of payments and quality measurement than CPC+, including extensive use of patient surveys to measure quality.
-PTAC members also indicated that the RPA model would have broader applicability than CMMI's Comprehensive ESRD Care (CEC) Model, as most nephrologists will be unable to participate in CEC but could participate in the RPA model.
-PTAC also noted that several of the proposed models, such as UChicago and Avera Health, potentially overlap with accountable care organizations (ACOs), which would need to be resolved.
-Finally, PTAC indicated that the Hopkins/Stanford proposed model could be developed as an optional addition to existing models, such as Independence at Home, CPC+, and ACOs or other shared savings arrangements with full risk-sharing.
+Several of the proposed models that PTAC recommended for implementation, further development and implementation, testing, limited-scale testing, or attention could potentially overlap, expand on, improve, or provide add-on services to existing CMMI models.
+For example, PTAC noted that the three proposed oncology care models (ASCO, HMH/Cota, and IOBS) could address what some members perceived as gaps in CMMI's Oncology Care Model (OCM) by broadening its scope to address prescription drug costs (ASCO) and individualizing payment levels to bring precision payment to precision medicine (HMH/Cota and IOBS).
+Similarly, for two proposed primary care models recommended for limited-scale testing, PTAC noted that one proposed model (AAFP) was more flexible than CMMI's Comprehensive Primary Care Plus (CPC+) Model and that another (Dr. Antonucci) used a significantly different approach to risk stratification of payments and quality measurement than CPC+, including extensive use of patient surveys to measure quality.
+PTAC also commended the ACP-NCQA proposed model for building on the existing CPC+ and Primary Care First (PCF) models to incorporate specialists into APMs; however, PTAC indicated that strengthening patient attribution may prevent duplication of shared savings payments to providers for the same beneficiaries.

+Committee members also indicated that the RPA proposed model would have broader applicability than CMMI's Comprehensive ESRD Care (CEC) Model, as most nephrologists will be unable to participate in CEC but could participate in the RPA model.
+PTAC also noted that several of the proposed models, such as UChicago and Avera Health, potentially overlap with Accountable Care Organizations (ACOs), which would need to be resolved.
+Finally, PTAC indicated that the Hopkins/Stanford proposed model could be developed as an optional addition to existing models, such as Independence at Home, CPC+, ACOs, or other shared savings arrangements with full risk-sharing.